chrishhx/MachineLearningNotes/README.md

 Ensemble-Method
 > Ensembles of models are powerful and efficient.
 Working on it.
-> By the way , Ensemble Method is my major research area.

 Neural Networks
 > just configurate develop environment.
 Cuda / cudnn / pytorch / tensorflow
-> may not update recently.

 ## In Plan